 Vocational training facilities have been significantly developed in recent years on both sides of the border but need to be further aligned to the needs of employers and economic development.
 Territorial Integrated Vocational Training Centres were established in Kaposvár, Nagykanizsa, Marcali, Pécs and Zalaegerszeg in the Hungarian side.
+Their involvement in cross-border cooperation could increase the attractiveness of the peripheral Hungarian-Croatian border area and may contribute to the development of the common economic space as well.
 Adult and vocational education has also been developed in Croatia in recent years.
 Of 348 adult education institutions that provide formal education in Croatia, 100 are located in the programme area, mostly in Osječko-baranjska County (26) and Varaždinska County (20), while the lowest concentration is in Požeško-slavonska (8), Međimurska (7), Virovitičko-podravska (6) and Koprivničko-križevačka County (5).